graphops/file-hosting-service/docs/discovery.md

 ## Off-chain approach

-Indexers serve `/status` endpoint that provides a list of Subfile IPFS hashes, representing the list of available subfiles the local indexer is serving.
-This is sufficient for matching specific subfiles, but no matching for specific files.
+Indexers serve `/status` endpoint that provides a list of Manifest IPFS hashes, representing the list of available lists the local indexer is serving.
+This is sufficient for matching specific manifests for bundles, later on we will allow matching for single file manifests.

-On the subfile level, the discovery is relatively straightforward for the client, given that they have choosen a subfile IPFS hash to download (`target_subfile`).
+On both **Bundle/File** level, the discovery is relatively straightforward for the client, given that they have choosen a Manifest IPFS hash to download (`target_manifest`).

 1. Client provide a status list of `indexer_endpoints`.
 Later on, we can add an automatic mode of grabbing all registered indexer service url from the registery contract.

-2. Client pings `/operator` and `/status` endpoint for all indexer endpoints. `/operator` will provide the indexer operator and `/status` endpoint will provide the indexer's available subfiles.
+2. Client pings `/operator` and `/status` endpoint for all indexer endpoints. `/operator` will provide the indexer operator and `/status` endpoint will provide the indexer's available manifests.

-    a. if `target_subfile` is in the available subfiles, collect indexer operator and endpoint as an available service
+    a. if `target_manifest` is in the available manifests, collect indexer operator and endpoint as an available service

 3. Collect a list of available services.
 Returns early if the list is empty.

-We further consider matching files across subfiles so that consumers can be prompted with alternatives if the `target_subfile` is unavailable.
-This increases file availability by decreasing the criteria for matching a particular service.
+If discovery is matching on a `Bundle` level, we further consider matching files across bundle manifests so that consumers can be prompted with alternatives if the `target_manifest` is unavailable.
+This increases file availability by decreasing the criteria for matching a bundle.

-Imagine a server serving $subfile_a = {file_x, file_y, file_z}$.
-Client requests $subfile_b = {file_x}$.
-The subfile level check will determine that $subfile_a\neq subfile_b$.
-We add an additional check to resolve $subfile_a$ and $subfile_b$ to chunk file hashes for matching.
+Imagine a server serving $bundle_a = {file_x, file_y, file_z}$.
+Client requests $bundle_b = {file_x}$.
+The Bundle IPFS hash check will determine that $bundle_a\neq bundle_b$.
+We add an additional check to resolve $bundle_a$ and $bundle_b$ to file manifest hashes for matching.

-1. Query the content of `target_subfile` for its vector of chunk file hashes
+1. Query the content of `target_bundle` for its vector of file manifest hashes

-2. Query the content of subfiles served by indexers, create a nested map of indexer to subfiles to files.
+2. Query the content of bundles served by indexers, create a nested map of indexer to bundles to files: `Map<Indexer, Map<Bundle, Files>>`.

-3. For each target file, check if there is an indexer serving a subfile that contains the target file.
-Record the indexer and subfile hash, indexed by the file hash.
+3. For each `target_bundle` file manifest, check if there is an indexer serving a bundle that contains the target file.
+Record the indexer and bundle hash, indexed by the file hash.

-4. if there is a target file that unavailable at any indexer/subfile, immediately return unavailability as the target subfile cannot be completed.
+4. if there is a target file unavailable from all indexers, immediately return unavailability as the `target_manifest` cannot be completed.

-5. return the recorded map of file to queriable indexer_endpoint and subfile hash
+5. return the recorded map of file to queriable `indexer_endpoint` and manifest hash for the user evaluation

-Later on, we may generate a summary of which subfile has the highest percentage of compatibility.
-The further automated approach will consist of client taking the recorded availability map and construct range download requests based on the corresponding indexer_endpoint, server subfile, and file hash.
+Later on, we may generate a summary of which manifest has the highest percentage of compatibility.
+The further automated approach will consist of client taking the recorded availability map and construct range download requests based on the corresponding indexer_endpoint, server manifest, and file hash.

 In the diagram below, keep in mind that it is possible for IPFS files (schema files) to be hosted by indexer services as well, which will remove the necessity of using an IPFS gateway.
 However, for the sake of simplicity and accuracy to the current state of the project, we keep the IPFS gateway component required.